ctfer-io/chall-manager/webdocs/challmaker-guides/create-scenario/index.md

 {{< alert title="Tips & Tricks" color="primary" >}}
 You don't need to archive all files.

-If you don't pre-compiled your [scenario](/docs/chall-manager/glossary#scenario), you need to archive all source files.
+If you prebuild the [scenario](/docs/chall-manager/glossary#scenario), you'll only need to pack the `main` binary and `Pulumi.yaml` files.

-If you prebuilt the [scenario](/docs/chall-manager/glossary#scenario), you'll only need to pack the `main` binary and `Pulumi.yaml` file.
+It should make chall-manager run with better in production, and reduce supply chain risks as the binary won't be re-compiled.
 {{< /alert >}}

 ## Use an additional configuration